bachvtuan/Golang-Mongodb-Transaction-Example/README.md

 I can withdraw 20 times, Remain requests will be shown "out_of_balance".
 I watched the console log and see the result as expected.

 _**Queue method:**_
-I generated 10 accounts, each account has 1000USD.
+I generated 100 accounts, each account has 1000USD.
 The the maxinum successful withdraw times are 200 ( 20/user * 10 ).
-I watched the console log and see the result as expected too.
+I watched the console log and see the result as epxectation too.

+_**Multiple Queue method:**_
+The same behaviour with Queue method but There are 10 queues are listening.
+The response result is as my epxectation but taken time is brilliant fast.( This method is fastest in 4 methods  ).

 ## Benmarch log